nitin42/react-color-tools/docs/BasicColorPicker.md

 `swatches: Array<string>`

-Initialize your own swatches in the color picker by passing an array of colors in either hex format or name of the color.
+Initialize your own swatches in the color picker by passing an array of colors in either hex format or specifying the name of color.

 ```jsx
 <BasicColorPicker swatches={['red', 'mistyrose', 'hotpink']} />